iver56/audiomentations/docs/waveform_transforms/limiter.md

 _Added in v0.26.0_

-The `Limiter`, based on [cylimiter :octicons-link-external-16:](https://github.com/pzelasko/cylimiter){target=_blank}, is a straightforward audio transform that applies dynamic range compression.
+The `Limiter`, based on [numpy-audio-limiter :octicons-link-external-16:](https://github.com/iver56/numpy-audio-limiter){target=_blank}, is a straightforward audio transform that applies dynamic range compression.
 It is capable of limiting the audio signal based on certain parameters.

 * The _threshold_ determines the audio level above which the limiter kicks in.